CyberPhoenix90/aurum/packages/aurum-devtools-extension/README.md

 Then open `chrome://extensions` in Chrome or Chromium, enable **Developer mode**, choose **Load unpacked**, and select `packages/aurum-devtools-extension/dist`.
 Open DevTools on an Aurum application and select the **Aurum** panel.

 The extension requests no host permissions.
-It evaluates its read-only bridge through the inspected-page API that Chromium exposes specifically to DevTools extensions.
+It evaluates an isolated inspection bridge through the inspected-page API that Chromium exposes specifically to DevTools extensions.

 ## What the panel shows